 But we must try, and Pope John Paul’s letter, an unsurpassed synthesis and summary of the Church’s teaching on the mystery of suffering.
 We suffer, says the Pope, when we are in the presence of an ‘evil’.
 But we should be clear that evil has no positive existence, but is rather a state in which some ‘good’ is missing, which should normally be there.
 The more desired is the missing good, the greater will be the experience of evil.

 The Holy Father emphasizes the subjective dimension of evil, that the primary locus of evil is within the suffering subject, what he terms the ‘world of evil’.
-The exterior dimensions of evil, hunger, loneliness, war, pains of the body, only give us some glimpse into what is occurring within the person.
-These so-called physical evils, wherein something objective is ‘missing’, are really only one of the gateways, if you will, to ‘real’ evil, spiritual or moral evil, deep within the identity of the person, in their ‘soul’.
+The exterior dimensions of evil – hunger, loneliness, war, pains of the body – only give us some glimpse into what is occurring within the person.
+These so-called physical evils, wherein something objective is ‘missing’, are really only one of the gateways, if you will, to ‘real’ evil, spiritual or moral evil, deep within the experience of the suffering subject, in their ‘soul’.

 The Holy Father examines what really is the definitive evil that Man can experience.
 Most might say ‘death’, the dissolution of the body, and, as we are finding out all too clearly, this indeed seems to many the ultimate evil, the very cessation of existence itself.
 But is it?
 The Pope does admit that the evil which is death indeed has a “definitive and total character”.
 But is also “in a certain way…beyond all forms of suffering”, which is why euthanasia is such a temptation for many.
 The ‘worst evil’ ironically removes our experience of evil, that is, our suffering.

 Or does it?
 Is death really the ‘end of it all’?
 That really is the question.
 It is a revealed dogma of our Faith that Man is an immortal being, whose life and actions here and now in some mysterious way determine his eternal destiny.
-At least somewhat mysterious: Christ has made it clear that we will be ‘judged’ at the end of our lives on love.
+But not completely mysterious, for Christ has made it clear that we will be ‘judged’ at the end of our lives on love.
 Not some emotional, vaporous, self-indulgent love, seeking in subtle ways our own selfish good, but divine, real, sacrificial love, ‘willing the good of the other’, as Saint Thomas put it, or ‘loving our neighbour as ourselves’.
 There is nothing that so evinces, and is so requisite to, love than the willingness to suffer for the other.

 As John Paul sums up: